-This topic describes both the United Kingdom Warning and Monitoring Organisation (UKWMO) and Regional Government Headquarters (RGHQ) communications from its inception in the early sixties, through the seventies and early eighties.
-Both network were linked together, so they are treated as a single network.
-A Home Office review identified the need for an upgrade which took place during the mid-eighties and replaced the systems described here by those on the 'Era 2' page tab.
+This topic describes both the United Kingdom Warning and Monitoring Organisation (U.K.W.M.O.) and Regional Government Headquarters (R.G.H.Q.) communications from its inception in the early sixties, through the seventies and early eighties.
+Both networks collectively known as the Civil Defence network.
+A Home Office review identified the need for an upgrade which took place during the mid-eighties and replaced the systems described here by 2nd Generation equipment.

 Overview of the Networks in the U.K.

-Both the UKWMO and GCN were of a similar design and interconnected so will be treated as one.
-Both networks used Post Office Telephones landlines to link between nodes.
-A single circuit would carry both speech and telegraph signals, at each node the speech circuit terminates on a telephone switchboard and the telegraph circuit in the message centre.
-Many of these links had a duplicate standby radio circuit provided by the Home Office making it totally independent of the GPO network.
+Both the UKWMO and GCN were of a similar design and interconnected so they can be treated as one, the Civil Defence Network.
+Both networks used GPO landlines to link between nodes.
+A single landline carried both speech and telegraph signals, at each node the speech circuit terminates on a telephone switchboard and the telegraph circuit in the message centre.
+Many of these links had a duplicate standby radio circuit provided by the Home Office, thereby making the link totally independent of the GPO network.

 The UKWMO Private Network

 Within the UKWMO there were two distinct networks.
-One linked Royal Observer Corp (ROC) Posts to their Group Headquarters for speech only, this is dealt with in topic: Group to Post Communications in the website menu.
+One linked Royal Observer Corp (ROC) Posts to their UKWMO Group Headquarters for speech only, this is dealt with in topic: Group to Post Communications in the website menu.
 The other larger network, shown in the diagram above, linked adjacent group headquarters together.
 This network had two sub-networks one for speech and the other telegraph.
 Telegraph is for sending hard copy messages between one or more places.
 At this stage of development, there was only a single landline with a standby VHF radio link between the adjacent groups carrying both speech and telegraph signals.
 The hilltop masts carrying these VHF links were often the same ones carrying the GCN at but as UHF links.

-The UKWMO network only connected the adjacent Royal Observer Corp Group Headquarter.
-By the use of message centres it was possible to send messages between any two locations even though they were not directly connected.
-The message centre could also broadcast the same message to many locations if this was desired.
+Although the UKWMO network only connected the adjacent group headquarters, the use of message centres made it possible to send messages between any two locations even though they were not directly connected.
+The messages could be broadcast to many locations if required.

 Of the five UKWMO Sector Headquarters, only Preston and Lincoln Sectors were directly connected as they are adjacent, therefore all other inter-sector traffic had to be relayed via another UKWMO Group.
-During the late 1970ís the five Sector Headquarters traffic had grown to an extent that warranted the installation of two direct landlines between each sector.
+During the late seventies inter-sector traffic had grown to an extent that warranted the installation of two direct landlines between each sector.
 Unlike the inter-group landlines, these newly provided circuits didn't have a radio standby.

-I don't have a diagram to show the GCN network during the ERA1 time period.
+I don't have a diagram to show the GCN network during the first generation time period.
 Instead here is an extract from a declassified document, the UKCICC(H) Joint Signal Instruction.
 At this time the document was written the Sub-Regional Headquarters (SRHQ) was the name for the RGHQ.

 UKCICC Joint Signal Instruction Part 5